The Rare French Bulldogs colors are just one interesting part of this smart, affectionate purebred dog’s popularity.

 The AKC specified in this initial breed standard that dark brindle and dark brindle and white were desired.
-All the other shades and all other colours were allowed.
+All the other shades and all other colors were allowed.

 This was a great first attempt.
-Though many French Bulldog breeders thought that this initial breed standard lacked clarity.
+However, many French Bulldog breeders thought that this initial breed standard lacked clarity.

 After several minor updates, a significant revision of the initial breed standard occurred in 1911.
-For this next edition, some of the French Bulldog colours were identified before where now disallowed:
+For this next edition, some of the French Bulldog colors were identified before were now disallowed:

 - Solid black

 - Black and white